natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-26-limerickipedia.md

 > {Claude}
 >
-> I have it running, but the api only returns the first line of the limerick, and without highlighting any words ever (I'm using free models so this could be the issue, but it's the same for all of them)
+> {Q} I have it running, but the api only returns the first line of the limerick, and without highlighting any words ever (I'm using free models so this could be the issue, but it's the same for all of them)

 It was like this for cycle after cycle: one issue fixed, new issue emerges, and Claude was unfailingly apologetic and patient as we moved through it.
 Occasionally Claude would add or delete features without being asked — it was always minor, and probably the same thing would happen if I was interacting with a human developer to fix my requests.